dadi/api/docs/configApi.md

 To see what the current config is, you can send a GET request.

-_Note: for updated config to take affect, the Serama instance will need to be restarted_
+_Note: for updated config to take affect, the API instance will need to be restarted_